MicrosoftDocs/memdocs/memdocs/configmgr/osd/deploy-use/manage-windows11-readiness-dashboard.md

 The Upgrade Experience marker (UpgEx) is used more than any other appraiser marker.
 It provides a quick summary of the known compatibility issues that a device would encounter upon upgrade, boiling down to four colors:

    - **Red** : device can't be upgrade to the latest version of Windows.
-Attempts to run setup on a Red device will generally result in a hard, impassable block (although if the device is red due to BDD, the customer will see a dismissive warning in setup).
+Attempts to run setup on a Red device results in a hard, impassable block (although if the device is red due to BDD, the customer sees a dismissive warning in setup).

    - **Orange** : device encounters regressions in functionality post-upgrade, including either an app that no longer runs or a device with no driver.
-Important note: none of the issues that make a device Orange will be surfaced in setup.
+Important note: none of the issues making a device Orange will surface in setup.

    - **Yellow** : device needs to have an app uninstalled in order to upgrade.
-This may be a major problem for the customer, but at least they're aware of the issue.
+This is a major problem for the customer, but they're aware of the issue.

-   - **Green** : none of the above issues will be hit.
-Dismissive issues, like the Media Center or WMDRM warnings will still be Green.
+   - **Green** : none of the above issues are hit.
+Dismissive issues, like the Media Center or WMDRM warnings will be Green.
 As a level-set, 95+% of devices are Green for 10-to-10 upgrades.

 **Red**